-Before you get the party (planning) started, check out our previous Green Holidays tips on precycling, holiday cards, holiday lights, and Christmas trees.North Americans produce 25% more waste during the winter holidays – that’s 25 million extra tons of garbage going to the landfill.
+Before you get the party (planning) started, check out our previous Green Holidays tips on precycling opens in a new tab, holiday cards opens in a new tab, holiday lights opens in a new tab, and Christmas trees opens in a new tab.North Americans produce 25% more waste during the winter holidays – that’s 25 million extra tons of garbage going to the landfill.
 The Whole Foods Market Green Mission Team has gathered our favorite tips to feature on this blog throughout the holidays to help us all reduce our load.
 Our customers are some of the greenest folks around, so please share your tips with us too.
 Hopefully we’ll help each other discover new and creative ways to live lighter on the planet this holiday season.Holiday PartiesAt least 28 billion pounds of edible food are sent to the landfill each year.
 Isn’t that amazing?
 Especially considering much of that can be composted.
 This year, let’s all challenge ourselves to green those holiday parties and try to make them zero waste.
 Who knows?
 If you set a good example for your guests they may take some of your green ideas home with them and keep the momentum up in 2011.

 Send e-cards or e-mail instead of paper invitations.